openemail/openemail-docs-v1/docs/prerequisite-system.md

 **

 If this command returns any results please remove or stop the application running on that port.
-You may also adjust mailcows ports via the `mailcow.conf` configuration file.
+You may also adjust openemail ports via the openemail.conf` configuration file.

 ### Default Ports

-If you have a firewall in front of mailcow, please make sure that these ports are open for incoming connections:
+If you have a firewall in front of openemail, please make sure that these ports are open for incoming connections:

 | Service             | Protocol | Port   | Container         | Variable                         |
 | --------------------|:--------:|:-------|:------------------|----------------------------------|